Tameka Norris: Early life and education

 Born in Guam, Norris grew up in Gulfport, Mississippi.
 Following high school, in 1995, she moved to Los Angeles, where her biological father resided, initially to pursue a rap career.

 She spent time working as a phone sex operator and music video extra before enrolling at Santa Monica College in Santa Monica, California.
 Norris was one of few Black students in the art program, where she studied for five years.
 In August 2005, Hurricane Katrina struck, impacting Norris's family back in Mississippi and also shaping her artwork.
 The images that she created during this period were included in the portfolio that she submitted to the UCLA School of the Arts and Architecture where she transferred in 2007.
 While at UCLA, she worked under the guidance of several influential faculty, including: Andrea Fraser, Mary Kelly, Barbara Kruger, Rodney McMillian, Cathy Opie, and Lari Pittman.

 Norris went on to receive her Master of Fine Arts degree in printmaking and painting from Yale School of Art in 2012.

 Work and career

-Norris is a tenure-track Associate Professor at the University of Iowa.
+Norris is a tenured Associate Professor at the University of Iowa.
 She has studied at the Skowhegan School of Painting and Sculpture (2009) and has participated in many artist residencies, including the MacDowell Colony (2016) and The Fountainhead Residency.
 Norris was a Fellow at the Grant Wood Art Colony from 2016–2017, and in 2017, she received a $25,000 grant from the National Endowment of the Arts.
+She was awarded the 2026 Rome prize from the American Academy in Rome to create a three-part mixed-media art installation: an experimental biopic film series, a visual album, and an educational podcast series.

 Norris was listed as one of "24 Artists to Watch in 2013" by Modern Painters magazine.